lullaby6/zschema/readme.md

 ## Introduction

-A library to validate shema and data types inspired by [Zod](https://github.com/colinhacks/zod) from TypeScript.
+A library to validate shemas and data types inspired by [Zod](https://github.com/colinhacks/zod) from TypeScript.

 ## Installation